• Product Introduction

 Large Models for Images Integration

-This document mainly describes integrating AI image generation capability into application.
-From getting key to deploy online, it can be implemented through native API and AI SDK to meet different development requirements.
-Native API provides fine-grained control and high flexibility, while AI SDK simplifies development process and supports multi-vendor switchover.
+The EdgeOne Makers document primarily describes integrating AI image generation capabilities into applications.
+It covers the process from obtaining API keys to deployment, which is implemented through two methods: native API and AI SDK, to meet diverse development needs.
+The native API offers fine-grained control and high flexibility, while the AI SDK simplifies the development workflow and supports switching between multiple providers.

 Getting Started

-EdgeOne Pages offers multiple AI image generation Templates, supporting two access methods: native API call and AI SDK encapsulated invocation.
-Example as follows:
+EdgeOne Makers provides multiple templates for AI image generation, supporting two access methods: native API calls and AI SDK encapsulated calls.
+Examples are as follows:

 Native API call Template: ai-image-generator-starter